 For Long Life Study: Refer to WHI Long Life Study – Synopsis of Blood Protocol.

-Buffy coat is stored frozen and DNA is extracted from stored buffy coat when it is requested for a participant.
-DNA has already been extracted from a buffy coat sample for nearly all Hormone Trial participants and African Americans and Hispanics, and all the Long Life Study participants from the buffy coat collected in 2012-2013.
+Buffy coat is stored frozen and DNA is extracted from stored buffy coat when it is requested for an ancillary study.
+DNA has been extracted for nearly all Hormone Trial, African American, and Hispanic participants, and all Long Life Study participants.

 2000 – 2003 Qiagen/Bioserve